-Snakes have a an unusually way of smelling things, most people assume that because snakes have nostrils this is how they do it.
+Snakes have an unusual way of smelling; most people assume that because snakes have nostrils this is how the smell their surroundings.

-Snakes use their tongue to gauge smells; this is the explanation as to why a snake’s tongue flickers repeatedly.
+This is not true; snakes use their tongue to gauge smells; this is the explanation as to why a snake’s tongue flickers repeatedly.
+Their tongue will flicker at different rates dependant on the situation.

-The tongue will move up and down between 7 -10 times and then retract back into their mouth.
+When the tongue is out in the open, a snake will wave it up and down, in doing so the particles in the air and smells stick to the tongue.
+The tongue will move up and down between 5 -10 times and then retract back into their mouth.

-In most cases a snake has 2 curiosity’s, one is smells of anything that may be a threat to their life or if they should become defensive or wary of the surroundings, most snakes and not an apex predator and will need to stay vigilant about nearby attacks.
+In most cases a snake has 2 curiosity’s, one is smells of anything that may be a threat to their life, in which case they should become defensive or wary of the surroundings.
+Most snakes are not an apex predator and will need to stay vigilant from nearby attacks.

 Secondly is the primary use which is for hunting prey, snakes can smell a live rodent or prey item from a considerable distance (this varies from different snake species in the wild.).